demaere-oiie/beltabol/README.md

 # NEW

-2025-07-04 some (bottom-up documentation)[doc/bottomup.md] is also available.
+2025-07-04 some [bottom-up documentation](doc/bottomup.md) is also available.

 ----